 Welcome to our SEN page.
-My name is Louise Dilling and I am available to discuss any Special Educational Needs issues concerning your child, in school on Wednesdays.
-You can also contact me on email@example.com.
-My role in school is to advise staff on good SEN practice, keep up to date with current initiatives and monitor the progress of all the children with SEN within the school.
-I also meet regularly with families and outside agencies such as Early Help, paediatricians and Speech and Language / Occupational Therapists and the Specialist Teaching Service.
+Our SENCO, Mrs Miranda Romano is available to discuss any Special Educational Needs issues, in school on Monday and Wednesday afternoons.
+You can also contact her on email@example.com.
+The SENCO's role is to advise staff on good SEN practice, keep up to date with current initiatives and monitor the progress of all the children with SEN within the school.
+Mrs Romano also meets regularly with families and outside agencies such as Early Help, paediatricians and Speech and Language / Occupational Therapists and the Specialist Teaching Service.

-We hold SEN/class reviews every other term and offer a wide range of interventions within the school to support your children.
+We hold SEN reviews as part of Pupil Progress Meetings every other term and offer a wide range of interventions within the school to support children.
 These include:

 • Nurture support